Dedicated team to build a

-Startup founders often lose their minds and sense of reality when the first major profit comes through.
-They dream of growth, but they don’t know what it really is and where to go for it.
-Revenue shrouds their perception and they crash.
+Startup founders often lose their minds and sense of reality when the first significant profit comes through.
+They dream of growth, but they don’t know what it is and where to go for it.
+Revenue shrouds their perception, and they crash.
 Successful startups know which direction to choose for growth.
-They evaluate profitability of each scenario and growth potential of different markets and different marketing channels.
+They evaluate the profitability of each scenario and growth potential of different markets and different marketing channels.

-- Evaluate your margins, define the best ways to increase it and keep three criterias in mind: average expenses to produce one unit; average return from each sale; average expenses on marketing for each sale.
+- Evaluate your margins, define the best ways to increase it and keep three criteria in mind: average expenses to produce one unit; average return from each sale; average expenses on marketing for each purchase.

 - Calculate how many clients you can attract through selected distribution channels.

 - Verify the efficiency of a purchase funnel.
-Measure every stage of it using clearly established metrics.
+Measure every stage of it using established metrics.

 Alternative marketing strategies

 Key questions marketing strategy poses: what, to whom and how you sell.
-Successful startups are always able to give alternative answers on those questions.
+Successful startups are always able to give alternative answers to those questions.

-- Find out how your product relates to market: new product/new market, new product/existing market or existing product on new market with a potential for innovative use.
+- Find out how your product relates to the market: new product/new market, new product/existing market or existing product on a new market with a potential for innovative use.